docQodly/docs/docs/studio/pageLoaders/components/radio.md

 :::info

-Unlike certain other components, the **Radio** component cannot be linked to a datasource to display data, instead, options must be configured through the properties panel.
+Unlike certain other components, the **Radio** component cannot be linked to a qodlysource to display data, instead, options must be configured through the properties panel.

 :::